Going for a walk down The Cut!

 Most of the other canal users I see are out walking dogs, cycling to work or for leisure purposes, fishing (some I expect without fishing permits as they eye me suspiciously as I approach them) and runners, some clad in the obligatory Lycra or tied at the front to dogs who seem to be setting the pace!

 The canal towpath changes throughout the year too going from a very slippery muddy trail where you really do have to be careful with your footing to rock hard ruts caused by bicycles as the sun dries the tow path out in the summer.
-The water is for the most part quite clean but I have unfortunately come across dead deer and sheep floating on the surface.
+The water is for the most part quite clean but I have unfortunately come across dead deer and sheep floating on the surface over a long period of time.
 I should think both animals would have fallen in the canal then found it impossible to get back out.

 I like the canal in the very cold of winter when the water freezes over and even if like a naughty child I throw in a branch or stone the ice breaks in splinters with a wonderful cracking sound breaking the silence of the morning.
 Sometimes the ice doesn’t break and the branch/stone slides across the ice and settles upon it – defeated!